Haim Katz: Cabinet positions

 Katz was appointed Minister of Welfare and Social Services in the 2015 Netanyahu government.

 Katz was appointed Minister of Tourism on 29 December 2022.
 He resigned from the Knesset on 6 January 2023 as part of the Norwegian Law.

 On 26 September 2023, Katz became the first Israeli cabinet member to publicly visit Saudi Arabia to attend a UN World Tourism Organization (UNWTO) conference.

 On 23 January 2025, he was appointed as interim minister for the Ministry of National Security, Heritage Ministry, and Ministry for the Development of the Periphery, the Negev and the Galilee, for a temporary term of three months after their previous ministers—Otzma Yehudit MKs Itamar Ben-Gvir, Amihai Eliyahu, and Yitzhak Wasserlauf—resigned from their positions in protest of the 2025 Gaza war ceasefire.
 Katz also joined the Security Cabinet.
 Two months later, the three portfolios were given back to Otzma Yehudit after they rejoined the government.
-On 15 June, Katz became Minister of Construction and Housing following the resigation of Yitzhak Goldknopf over the government's failure to pass a draft law.
+On 15 June, Katz became Minister of Construction and Housing following the resignation of Yitzhak Goldknopf over the government's failure to pass a draft law.

 Katz was appointed to the Ministry of Health in July 2025.

 He was appointed the permanent house minister in September 2025, which was approved by the Knesset on 17 September, with 41 voting for it and 28 voting against it.